-The Proposed Action would disturb 36.29 acres within the Loamy Sand ecological site.
+The Proposed Action would disturb 6.59 acres within the Deep Sand ecological site.
 The project is located near other areas of surface disturbance where noxious weeds might be present.
 Construction of the Proposed Action would cause additional soil disturbance, which may create more habitat for noxious weeds.
 Disturbed soils promote establishment of early successional plant species, including invasive plants and nonnative, noxious weeds (Bergquist et al. 2007; Nasen et al. 2011).
 Construction equipment and vehicle traffic could introduce invasive weeds, including noxious weeds, into newly disturbed areas if weeds are not already present in the project area, creating the potential for noxious weeds to impact native plant communities by reducing their habitat and outcompeting them for resources in a low organic and low precipitation zone.

-No noxious weeds were observed within a 1-mile radius of the project area.
+Noxious weeds (African Rue) were observed or are recorded within a 1-mile radius of the project area.

 The CFO controls noxious weed species on BLM-administered lands through cooperative agreements with the Eddy, Lea, and Chaves County Coordinated Weed Management Groups.
 In addition to county agencies, the CFO works in cooperation with other federal and state agencies, private landowners, and industry to minimize the spread of noxious weeds.
 The CFO also addresses noxious weed management by incorporating prevention and control measures into their standard COAs for all APDs.
-These standard COAs detail the process for addressing noxious weeds if identified during the, operator responsibilities should noxious weeds become established, and appropriate weed-free seed mixes ().
+These standard COAs detail the process for addressing noxious weeds if identified during the onsite, operator responsibilities should noxious weeds become established, and appropriate weed-free seed mixes (seed mixture #2 for lesser prairie-chicken sand/shinnery sites).
 Implementing these COAs would minimize the potential for the establishment and spread of noxious weeds under the Proposed Action.
 The Federal Noxious Weed Act and Executive Order 13112 require the detection, control, eradication, suppression, prevention, or retardation of the spread of plant pests or noxious weeds regardless of land ownership.

 The BLM anticipates that 72,000 new acres of surface disturbance, including 33,367 acres of new disturbance from oil and gas leasing development, would occur over the next 20 years.
 Past, present, and reasonably foreseeable actions contribute to cumulative impacts by disturbing soils and creating conditions that could increase noxious weed habitat.
-The Proposed Action would add 36.29 acres of development, 0.109 percent of the total new disturbance anticipated from the RFD scenario.
+The Proposed Action would add 6.59 acres of development, 0.020 percent of the total new disturbance anticipated from the RFD scenario.
 While the Proposed Action represents a small portion of the anticipated overall disturbance, when considered with past, present, and reasonably foreseeable actions, it would contribute incrementally to cumulative impacts associated with noxious weeds.
 Impacts, including cumulative impacts, are minimized through continued efforts to control noxious weeds by the BLM and others, as well as through standard COAs attached to the APD.
 When these minimization efforts are taken into account, the Proposed Action is anticipated to have minimal impacts on the spread of noxious weeds.
 Because the impacts from the Proposed Action, when considered with past, present, and reasonably foreseeable impacts, would not be significant, this issue was not carried forward for detailed analysis.

-AIB Issue 14.
+AIB Issue 13.
 Visual Resource Management